 3. Poor Website Design or Fake Reviews

-4. Strange or Unsafe Payment Methods
+4. Unsafe or Unusual Payment Methods

 Knowing how to verify a gambling site’s legitimacy is a crucial part of safe online betting practices.